-On this page you will find information about some of the services offered across Western NSW Local Health District to support our communities throughout this time of drought.
-The
+On this page you will find information about some of the services offered across Western NSW Local Health District to support our communities experiencing hardship.

-Click on the brochure image to download a copy of the Drought Support Team Brochure, including contact details for the team.
+Click here to download a copy of the Rural and Drought Support Team Brochure

 The team are mobile - They will travel to meet with people needing their services or are also available to chat via phone, text or email.